-Sec.
-4. Creation of the Department of Disaster Resilience. - There is hereby created the Department of Disaster Resilience, hereinafter referred to as the Department.
+SEC.
+4. Creation of the Department of Disaster Resilience. - There is hereby created the Department of Disaster Resilience (Department).

 The Department shall be the principal government institution responsible for ensuring safe, adaptive, and disaster-resilient communities.
 It shall lead, spearhead, initiate, and integrate the crafting and implementation of comprehensive, continuous, and strategic plans, programs, projects and activities to reduce the risk of all types of natural hazards and effects of climate change, and manage the impact of disasters with the primordial goal of saving lives and minimizing damage to property, in close collaboration with all relevant stakeholders at the national and local levels.